CtrlK

 Progressive Disclosure

-The skill references a single external file (references/014-agile-user-story.md) which is appropriate one-level-deep disclosure.
-However, the bundle files indicate no such file was provided, making it impossible to verify the reference exists.
-The skill body is too thin—it delegates almost everything to the reference without providing enough standalone content to be useful if the reference is unavailable.
+The skill references a single external file (references/014-agile-user-story.md) for detailed guidance, which is appropriate one-level-deep disclosure.
+However, no bundle files were provided to verify the reference exists, and the SKILL.md itself is too thin—it delegates almost all actionable content to the reference file, leaving the main skill without enough standalone value.
+The 'What is covered' section acts as a table of contents but doesn't link to subsections.

 2 / 3